Genivia/ugrep/README.md

                   FILE  are  ignored.
 When FILE is a `-', standard input is read.
                   This option may be repeated.

+           --exclude-fs=MOUNTS
+                  Exclude file systems with mounting points MOUNTS from  recursive searches,   MOUNTS is a comma-separated list of pathnames.
+Note that --exclude-fs mounts take priority over --include-fs mounts.
+                  This option may be repeated.

            -F, --fixed-strings
                   Interpret  pattern  as a set of fixed strings, separated by new- lines, any of which is to be matched.
 This makes  ugrep  behave as fgrep.
 If PATTERN or -e PATTERN is also specified, then this option does not apply to -f FILE patterns.

            -f FILE, --file=FILE
                   Read one or more newline-separated patterns  from  FILE.
 Empty pattern  lines  in  FILE  are  not  processed.
 If FILE does not exist, the GREP_PATH environment variable is used as the path to FILE.
 If     that     fails,     looks    for    FILE    in /usr/local/share/ugrep/patterns.
 When FILE is a  `-',  standard input is read.
 Empty files contain no patterns, thus nothing is matched.
 This option may be repeated.

            --filter=COMMANDS
                   Filter files through the specified COMMANDS first before search- ing.
 COMMANDS  is  a  comma-separated  list  of  `exts:command [option ...]', where `exts' is a comma-separated list  of  file- name  extensions  and `command' is a filter utility.
 The filter utility should read from standard input and  write  to  standard output.
 Files matching one of `exts` are filtered only.
 One or more `option' separated by spacing may be specified,  which  are passed  verbatim  to  the  command  without expansion.
 A `%' as `option' expands into the pathname, which  is  the  conventional dash `-' when searching standard input.
 Option --label=.ext may be used to force filtering standard input.
 For example,  --fil- ter='pdf:pdftotext % -' searches PDF files.

            --format=FORMAT
                   Output FORMAT-formatted matches.
 See `man ugrep' section FORMAT for the `%' fields.
 Options -A, -B, -C, -y,  and  -v  are  dis- abled.

            --free-space